-In WorldCom's case, the fraud was to reclassify \$3.85 billion in operating expenses as longterm capital expenditures.
-The immediate impact of this change was to boost WorldCom's reported earnings: Operating expenses are deducted from earnings immediately, whereas capital expenditures are depreciated slowly over time.
-Of course, this manipulation would not boost WorldCom's cash flows, because long-term investments must be deducted on the cash flow statement at the time they are made.
+In WorldCom's case, the fraud was to reclassify \$3.85 billion in operating expenses as long-term capital expenditures.
+The immediate impact of this change was to boost

-16 John R. Kroger, "Enron, Fraud and Securities Reform: An Enron Prosecutor's Perspective," University of Colorado Law Review (December 2009): 57-138.
+16 John R. Kroger, "Enron, Fraud and Securities Reform: An Enron Prosecutor's Perspective," University of Colorado Law Review (December 2009): pp. 57-138.